CircleCI-Public/cimg-base/README.md

 Running `docker build` in this directory will be enough.

 Changes to this image should occur in the `Dockerfile.template` file and then using the `gen-dockerfiles.sh` script, a new Dockerfile will be built.
-For example,you would run the following from the root of the repo:
+For example, you would run the following from the root of the repo:

 ```bash
 ./shared/gen-dockerfiles.sh 18.04